What is Logistics Tracking and How Do You Implement It?

-Enter logistics tracking, the connector between order placement and delivery.
-Here, we’ll dive into the basics of logistics tracking and how to implement it as a way to grow your business and enhance your customer’s experience.
+Enter logistics delivery tracking, the connector between order placement and delivery.
+Here, we’ll dive into the basics of retail logistics tracking and how to implement it as a way to grow your business and enhance your customer’s experience.

 Providing your customers with package tracking information and updates is another opportunity to engage with them and ensure satisfaction.
 There are multiple logistics solutions decisions to make – such as the choice of delivery service (like FedEx, UPS, USPS, or DHL), or the use of a custom tracking app.

 The shipping processes also vary depending on the complexity of the supply chain, if there are global shipping needs, if BOPIS (buy online pick up in-store) is in play, or if e-commerce is the sole method of fulfillment.

 In today’s world, customers expect (and deserve!) proactive shipment tracking and post-sale communication.
 Below are a few key reasons why implementing tracking in logistics is a worthwhile investment.